AJSahagun/Execution-Cycle-Verilog/README.md

     3. Locate `dump.vcd`
     4. Append all the signals and observe how writing data in registers, and operations are executed works.

+## Group 3 (Execution - Storing Process)

+### Process:

+Register File: The Register File decodes the instruction and temporarily stores the data in the registers.
+Sign Extend: It extracts the 16-bit offset field from the instruction and sign-extends it to 32 bits.
+ALU Control: The ALU control combines the sign-extended offset and the base register value.
+It adds them up using addition, then sends the result as the memory address.
+Memory Write: Updates the memory by storing data from the results of computations.

+### How to test:

+Ensure that the latest version of the Icarus Verilog is installed.
+Clone the project locally, download the code on the web, through Github Desktop, or through Github CLI.
+Open the terminal of your choice:
+i.
+Change directory to the file path of the project. (cd Storing) ii.
+Use the command:
+If you modified the test bench: iverilog -o Store_tb.vvp Store_tb.v To run the test bench in terminal: vvp Store_tb.vvp

+(Optional) Open in GTKWave.
+i.
+Use the command: gtkwave Store_tb.vcd ii.
+Append all the signals and observe.

 ## Group 6 (Decoding Process)

 How It Integrates

 1. Decode: Decodes instructions to determine the operation and generate appropriate control signals.
 2. Register File: Implements a register file for storing and accessing data within the processor.
 3. ALU: Defines an ALU capable of performing various arithmetic and logical operations.
 4. Control Unit: Generates control signals for the processor based on the instruction's opcode.
 5. Testbench: Provides a simulation environment to test the processor design by loading instructions and driving the clock.

 ### How to simulate